Montana Republican Says Constitution Calls For Socialists To Be Shot

 Montana Republican legislator Rodney Garcia asserted this week that the U.S. Constitution calls for socialists to be jailed or shot.
-According to the Billings Gazette, the State Rep was speaking at a party gathering in Helena, Montana when he made the unprompted and inaccurate claim.
+According to the Billings Gazette, the State rep was speaking at a party gathering in Helena, Montana when he made the unprompted and inaccurate claim.

 Garcia said that he is worried that socialists are “entering our government” and that there are socialists “everywhere” in the Montana town.